Alendronate

 • Gastrointestinal: Heartburn, abdominal pain, esophagitis (which may lead to ulcers or bleeding)

-• Musculoskeletal: Muscle or joint pain (occurs in approximately 10-15% of patients)
+• Musculoskeletal: Muscle or joint pain (experienced by approximately 10-15% of patients)

 • Serious adverse effects: Osteonecrosis of the jaw (ONJ) and atypical femoral fractures (rare but serious)

-• Rare but severe reactions: Esophageal obstruction or ulceration, severe musculoskeletal pain lasting over 3 months
+• Rare but severe reactions: Esophageal obstruction or ulcers, severe musculoskeletal pain lasting over 3 months

 Warnings and Precautions

 Contraindications include esophageal motility disorders (such as esophageal spasm or reflux esophagitis) and insufficient calcium intake.
-Before taking this medication, ensure daily calcium intake of at least 1200 mg and vitamin D of 800-1000 IU to prevent poor absorption and side effects.
+Prior to medication, ensure daily calcium intake of at least 1200 mg and vitamin D of 800-1000 IU to prevent poor absorption and side effects.

 Use is prohibited during pregnancy due to potential fetal skeletal abnormalities.
-If invasive dental procedures are needed during treatment, inform the dentist to reduce the risk of osteonecrosis of the jaw.
+If invasive dental procedures are required during treatment, inform the dentist to reduce the risk of osteonecrosis of the jaw.

 Drug Interactions